la2050/archive/_projects/2015/employment-enhancement-project.md

     project will increase services to 1,000 clients referred from collaborators.
 The in-kind value of services provided to collaborators is valued at $135,000.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    Direct costs of the project will total $123,046.
-The remaining direct costs will be provided by private foundation and internal fundraising from Clothes The Deal.
-The project also requires in-kind expenses of $113,300 for occupancy, utilities, volunteer staff, and business attire required for the project.
-In-kind expenses will be provided by Clothes The Deal and project collaborators.
-Clothes The Deal and project collaborators have secured and pledged the in-kind funding for the project if awarded the $100,000 grant.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Personnel(Project Manager, Service Coordinator, Volunteer Coordinator, Development Coordinator) = $60,000\r\nAutomotive (mini van, fuel, insurance) = $29,000\r\nWorkshop Supplies(sewing kits, vanity mirrors, travel lint brushes, beauty & hygiene products) = $10,000\r\nOffice Supplies = $1,800\r\nEquipment (2 lap tops, desktop computer, flip camera, digital audio recorder, projector) = $8,000\r\nPrinting & Reproduction = $1,250\r\nBoutique Supplies (Garment Bags, lint rollers, steamers) = $2,500\r\nMarketing Materials (signs, automotive magnets, banners, posters) = $3,500\r\nDisplay equipment (Mannequins and clothing displays) = $3,250\r\nIndirect Costs at 3.14% = $3,746\r\ntotal direct expenses = $123,046\r\n"
   How do you plan to scale the success of your proposal?: >-
     Job placement rates from clients served will be measured to multiple base line employment rates.
 Base line employment rates include collaborators